mriffler/UserManual/docs/source/pages/ProductGuide.rst

 - 2 validation bands
 - 1 quality band

-The following chapter give more detailed information for the available bands.
+The following chapter give more detailed information on the available bands.

 .. _surface_reflectance_bands:

 Surface reflectance bands
 =========================
-The Mosaic Hub delivers products with reflectance bands chosen by the user in the **Band selection** section of the Mosaic Hub order panel (see section :ref:`Order Panel <orderPanel>`).
+The Mosaic Hub delivers products with reflectance bands chosen by the user in the :ref:`band selection <orderPanel>` section of the Mosaic Hub order panel.
 The surface reflectance is computed using the “Sentinel-2 Atmospheric Correction” (L2A_AtmCorr) algorithm and based on reference radiative transfer code.
 Look Up Tables (LUTs) are based on LibRadtran.